How To File Colorado Articles of Organization

 Does Colorado require an LLC to have an operating agreement?

 The operating agreement is an internal document that covers items like ownership rights, profit and loss distribution, member responsibilities, and more.

-Colorado Revised Statutes § 7-80-108 state that an LLC Operating Agreement is optional.
-Despite the Operating Agreement not being required, it is recommended to have one as it can help to prevent disputes among members and protect the LLC’s legal status.
+Colorado Revised Statutes § 7-80-108 state that a Colorado LLC operating agreement is optional for all LLCs.
+Despite the operating agreement not being required, it is recommended to have one as it can help to prevent disputes among members and protect the LLC’s legal status.

 The EIN or Employer Identification Number (also called a Federal Employer Identification Number or FEIN) is a unique 9-digit tax identification number that is assigned by the Internal Revenue Service (IRS).